Digital Marketing Agency | SEO, Paid Social & PPC

 Share This Post

-• Authority: Content should be credible, supported by reliable sources, and demonstrate expertise in the subject matter.
+• Authority: Information must be credible, supported by reliable sources, and an authority on its subject matter.

-• Originality: Google favors unique content that offers new perspectives or adds value in a distinctive way.
+• Originality: Google fancies unique content that gives fresh insight or adds value uniquely.
 Plagiarized or duplicated content is penalized.

 Insights From Gary Illyes Regarding Google’s Crawling Priorities